 Magnolia School Orientation Letter

-Welcome to American Dance Institute’s 2019-2020 season of classes.
+Welcome to American Dance Institute’s 2020-2021 season of streamed and in-studio classes.
 I am so happy to have you all as part of our ADI family!
-Fall classes begin September 16, 2019, check our school calendar for other important dates.
+Thank you for your business.
+I am eternally grateful for your support as we weather these unprecedented times.
 Please take a few minutes to read through the following letter to facilitate an easy acclimation to life at ADI.
 Fall classes run September 14, 2020 - February 7, 2021.

-We have a swap box of outgrown ballet slippers, ghillies, tap, jazz shoes, class leotards, and tights.
-We typically get a lot of kid sizes, and sometimes adult sizes too.
-Feel free to check for items you need, or borrow them if you forget something.
-We would love your donations if you or your kids outgrow/no longer need the attire.
+SWAP BOX: We have a swap box of outgrown ballet slippers, tap and jazz shoes, dress code class leotards, and tights.
+If you are in need of dance wear, call or email the office to let us know what you're looking for.
+If there is something in the box that should fit you or your dancer, we will set it aside for you.
 There is no cost associated with the swap, and you don’t have to put something in to take something out.
 If it fits, it’s up for grabs.
-We just ask that you donate it back when your done with it.
-Reduce, reuse, recycle - it’s good for the planet and good for your pockets.
+We welcome your donations as well.
+Reduce, reuse, recycle - it’s good for the planet and good for our pockets.

 PERFORMANCES: While we are still in phases 2 and 3, these performances opportunities may be adjusted, but we are hopeful that we will be able to hold May and June performances as we have in years past.
 ADI does in-house recitals for our Creative and Pre-level programs in June and an informal watch day at the end of January/beginning of February.
 For live-streamed classes, these watch days will happen via Zoom.
 There is no additional cost associated with our in-house recitals.
-For studio performances and class observations, we set up chairs in the studio for you to watch your child’s class up close and personal, take pictures, videos, etc. Dancers enrolled in our Children’s and Junior/Teen classes have the option to perform in a mixed program in June held at Ballard High School Auditorium.
+For in-studio performances and class observations, we set up chairs in the studio for you to watch your child’s class up close and personal, take pictures, videos, etc. Dancers enrolled in our Children’s and Junior/Teen classes have the option to perform in a mixed program in June held at Ballard High School Auditorium.
 Many of our adult and upper level students also have the option to perform several times a year in various neighborhood events including ArtWalk, visits to senior centers in the area, and more.

 Elizabeth Chayer, Director